Structural Design Patterns

 Client

-Uses the Notifier
+Uses the Notifier interface

 Component

-Common interface for all notifiers (send(message)
+Common interface for all notifiers (send(message))

 Concrete Component

-Base notifier (e.g., EmailNotifier
+Base notifier (e.g., EmailNotifier)

 Decorator (abstract)

-Holds reference to a Notifier
+Holds reference to a Notifier; implements same interface

 Concrete Decorators